ethanocurtis/MultiNotify/README.md

 ```

 The bot will:
+- Always load your saved `.env` at startup.
 - Post the last 10 posts at startup.
 - Check Reddit every `CHECK_INTERVAL` seconds.
 - Send posts to Discord as embeds (or plain text for Slack).
 - Send DMs to specified users (if enabled).

 ### 6. Running Multiple Bots
-To run for multiple subreddits/flairs, duplicate the service in `docker-compose.yml`:
+To run for multiple subreddits/flairs, duplicate the service in `docker-compose.yml` (each with its own `.env`):

 ```yaml
 version: "3.8"
 services: